marubio2/power-outage-analysis/README.md

 | `TOTAL.SALES`       | Total electricity usage in the affected state (in megawatt-hours)                                     |
 | `MONTH`             | Calendar month when the outage occurred                                                               |

 These features provide a mix of environmental, economic, and temporal factors that we hypothesize may influence outage duration.
-Our goal is to understand these relationships and use them to improve outage planning and resilience.
+Our goal is to understand these relationships and use them to improve outage planning.

 ---